web-native/docs/chtml/v060/specs/html-transport/README.md

 </body>
 ```

 Imports use the `namespace` attribute to reference exports.
-They are only a placeholder, so on importing, the import element itself is automatically replaced by the imported element.
+They function as mere placeholders as they are automatically replaced by the componet they import.

 ### Imports Ondemand
 By default, import elements are resolved as soon as they get connected to the DOM.
 This makes sense most of the times.
-At other times, we may want imports to resolve *on-demand* - just at the time they are accessed in an application.
+At other times, we may want imports to resolve *on-demand* - just at the time they are queried by an application.
 This is achieved with the `ondemand` *Boolean* attribute.

 ```html
 <div root>